Carter’s Barracks

 Year Closed: 1835

 The boys placed at Carters’ Barracks were given basic schooling, a strict religious upbringing and were trained to become tradesman.
 Boys were taught the skills of a blacksmith, carpenter, painter, shoemaker and other trades.
 The aim was to reform the convict boys.
-There was 200 convict boys and staff who lived at the Barracks at any time.
+There were 200 convict boys and staff who lived at the Barracks at any time.

 CLAN Homes – Orphanages Gallery